a-littlebit/node-regkey/README.md

 }
 ```

-The data field is a buffer.
+The data field defaults to buffer.
 To get string data, use getStringValues

 ```
 const values = ms.getStringValues()